marktheknife/sunpower-web-monitor/docs/Installation_New_Firmware.md

 The Dashboard has been tested with the **PVS6** gateway, which is referred to as **PVS** (*Photovoltaic Supervisor*) throughout this document.

 > ⚠️ **Attention PVS5 Users:**
-> As of Oct-2025, SunPower has not yet released updated firmware for the older PVS5 gateway.
+> Beginning late Oct 2025, SunPower started to rollout a firmware upgrade for the PVS5 gateway (2025.10 5408).
-> They have announced plans to release new firmware that includes the same authentication feature found in the *New* PVS6 firmware.
+> The new firmware includes the authentication feature found in the *New* PVS6 firmware.
 > Use the instructions below **only after** your PVS5 has been updated.

 To retrieve data, a direct Ethernet connection to the gateway unit is **NOT** required.